 Turks love smoking and there's even a joke about the country's propensity for puffing: Who smokes more than a Turk?
 Two Turks.

-- Public transport is meant to be smoke-free, although plenty of bus drivers still smoke at the wheel.
-Don't take seats in the first two rows of intercity buses if you're affected by smoke.
+- Public transport is meant to be smoke-free, although taxi and bus drivers sometimes smoke at the wheel.

 Taxes & Refunds